uid100/JavaGUI/README.md

  <summary>Assignment Overview</summary>
   <hr />
   <details id="api">

+In this assignment you will implementing a simple fishing game that will have you explore many of the most common widgets in the Java Swing library.
+You will also be asked to consider coding the connection between the GUI and the code behind the scenes using the model-view-controller software design pattern.

    <summary>Java APIs</summary>

 Learning Java APIs can help you develop a variety of skills, including: